AntoineGauquier/antoinegauquier.github.io/_pages/publications.md

 nav_order: 2
 ---

-Conference's names in red are either short or long research papers, ones in orange are demonstration papers, ones in green are workshop papers and ones in grey are miscellaneous.
-The list might not be up to date: please visit my <a href='https://dblp.org/pid/352/3990.html'>DBLP page</a> or my <a href='https://scholar.google.com/citations?user=yAAqUcoAAAAJ'>Google Scholar</a> page for latest information.
+Conference or journal papers (short or long) appear in red,  demonstration papers in orange, workshop papers in green and miscellaneous in grey.

 <!-- _pages/publications.md -->